EconCSPKU/HomePage/web/README.md

 # PKU EconCS Lab Homepage

-This is the source code for the [Elicit Lab](https://elicit.info) homepage, built with Next.js and Tailwind CSS.
+This is the source code for the [EconCS Lab](https://elicit.info) homepage, built with Next.js and Tailwind CSS.

 ## Getting Started